 The human brain is largely made of fat, 60% by dry weight.

-One particular group of fats, the omega-3 essential fatty acids, is most important for the brain’s structural integrity and performance.
-(1)
+One particular group of fats, the omega-3 essential fatty acids, is the most important for the brain’s structural integrity and performance.

-And one omega-3 fatty acid, DHA, may be the single most crucial nutrient you can take for brain health throughout all stages of life.
+And one omega-3 fatty acid, DHA, may be the single most crucial nutrient for brain health throughout life.

 DHA: An Essential Building Block of the Brain

 Essential fatty acids are those you need for health that your body can’t synthesize; you have to get them from food or supplements.